Contest Theme Einstein’s Theory of Relativity

 Rules and Guidelines:

-The final step of the machine must reveal a theme dealing with Israel’s 70th Birthday.
+The final step of the machine must reveal a theme dealing with Einstein’s Theory of Relativity.
 Here is an explanation of the key terms:

 Mechanical: The machine is a Rube Goldberg Machine and should be composed of every-day, recyclable materials.